cgrjohnson/CS3560_A1/README.md

 (don't panic; see editting screen for maximum readability formatting)

+To whom it may concern: Please forgive my commenting style.
+It's been a *minute* since I've used Java for my programming projects
+A large part of this project has involved attempting to flex those muscles again...
+(and re-learning how to write Java code...hence the beginner-feel of said comments)

 Problem Description

 Build a Java-based simulation tool based on the live poll idea (mentimeter).
 This is going to be a pure desktop-based console program, WITHOUT web interactions or graphical UIs required.